-where the (predictive) synaptic weights for a layer $\ell$ are organized into a matrix $W^\ell$.
-Note that $\cdot$ denotes a matrix multiplication.
+where the (predictive) synaptic weights for a layer $\ell$ are organized into a matrix $\mathbf{W}^\ell$.
+Note that $\cdot$ denotes a matrix/vector multiplication.
+Note that we model the output layer predictions and error units of the SpNCN a bit differently, i.e., we treat them as stateful spiking neurons (see Appendix for details).
 Mismatches between these predictions and currently-existing filtered state variables are then computed by an additional, coupled set of error neurons $\mathbf{e}^\ell(t)$, as depicted in the equation above.
 In the brain, our claim is that, much in the same vein as \cite{friston2009predictive}, error neurons (and the error weights) can be related to superficial pyramidal cells which pass along mismatches signals while deep pyramidal cells pass along predictions from state units.\footnote{Note that in \cite{friston2009predictive}, the message passing done by superficial pyramidal cells is referred to as ``backwards'' transmission while the deep pyramidal cell message passing is referred to as ``forwards'' transmission.
 However, in the SpNCN/NCN, these directions are ``flipped'' -- our error weights do the work of ``backwards'' transmission and the prediction weights do the work of ``forwards'' transmission.
-Nonetheless, for the SpNCN framework, it is more intuitive to instead think of message passing as moving vertically where prediction weights generate top-down expectations and error weights relate corrective signals, more like \cite{rao1999predictive}.} These error neurons, the key to the inherent continual error-correction process of the NCN and predictive coding theories in general, are now to be treated in continuous-time as well.
-When these error cells are connected recurrently to neurons in a nearby layer, introducing two new additional sets of synaptic weights $\{ E^1, E^2 \}$ (or error synapses), we may compute the input current to each layer as follows:
+Nonetheless, for the SpNCN framework, it is more intuitive to instead think of message passing as moving vertically where prediction weights generate top-down expectations and error weights relate corrective signals, similar in spirit to \cite{rao1999predictive}.} These error neurons, key to the inherent continual error-correction process of the SpNCN, are now to be treated in continuous-time as well.
+When these error cells are connected recurrently to neurons in a nearby layer, which introduces two new additional sets of synaptic weights $\{ \mathbf{E}^1, \mathbf{E}^2 \}$ (the error synapses), we may compute the input current to each layer as in the following differential equations: